-Atlanta

-A DESCENDANT OF former slaves and Civil War soldiers who fought for the North, Radcliffe Balley is known for art that incorporates objects and themes from his own life and his fam-ily's history.
-At his Atlanta home, his work and his past are similarly interwoven.
+Atlanta A DESCENDANT OF former slaves and A DESCENDANT OF former slaves and Civil War soldiers who fought for the North, Radcliffe Bailey is known for art that incorporates objects and themes from his own life and his fam-ily's history.
+At his Atlanta home, his work and his past are similarly inter-

-He lives on a heavily wooded seven-acre lot in the Cascade Heights neighborhood, a middle- and upper-middle class area that's home to some middle class area thar's home to some of the city's prominent African-Ameri-cans.
-Confederate and Union soldiers one marched during the Civil War-through a trunch on the property.
-Oc-cessionally, MR- Bully said, hell eath Civil War buff's in Confederate hat ramming the grounds.
-Also on the property is a small, yellow 10th ch-game playing by a previous coverer, who lived in a large antehellum home across the street until she did at over who lived in a large anthebelium home across the street until she dited at over 100 years old.
-The land is also two blocks from Mr. Railey's childhood home, where his parents still live.
-But the house breaks from the typ-ical look of a history-seeped, South-ern residence.
-Andeo f glass, concrete and corrugated fiberglass, two hoxy structures-a three-bedroom, 2,200square-foot home and a 2,000-square-foot studio-are connected by a second-story rectangle suspended above an open space, revealing the woods behind it.
-Inside, low-profile couches are surrounded by white walls and floor-to-ceiling glass win-dows along the back.
-Most of Mr. Bailey's works were created in his studio, a windowless concrete room with a vaulted ceiling. connected to the house by a library that doubles as a guest room.
+He lives on a heavily wooded, seven-acre lot in the Cascade Heights neighborhood, a middle- and upper-middle class area that's home to some middle class area that's home to some of the city's prominent African-Americans.
+Confederate and Union soldiers once marched during the Civil War through a trench on the property.
+Occasionally, Mr. Bailey said, he'll catch Civil War buffs in Confederate hats roaming the grounds.
+Also on the second is a careal wellow.
+19th see property is a small, yellow 19th-cen-tury home that was used for card-game playing by a previous owner, who lived in a large antebellum home across the street until she died at over 100 years old.
+The land is also two blocks from Mr. Bailey's childhood home, where his parents still live.
+But the house breaks from the typical look of a history-seeped, South-ern residence.
+Made of glass, concrete and corrugated fiberglass, two boxy structures-a three-bedroom, 2,200square-foot home and a 2,000-square-foot studio-are connected by a second-story rectangle suspended a second-story rectangle suspended above an open space, revealing the woods behind it.
+Inside, low-profile couches are surrounded by white walls and floor-to-ceiling glass windows along the back.

+Most of Mr. Bailey's works were created in his studio, a windowless concrete room with a vaulted ceiling, connected to the house by a library that doubles as a guest room.
 (He didn't want a lot of natural light, as he wasn't used to working in it and wanted to be able to control the lighting almost completely.)
-A Juliet Igning amost completely.
-A June balcory looks down on the space, which on a recent visit was filled with giant mixed-media paintings in various stages of completion, piles of black glitter and a large, mirrored range from 3-4,000 for smaller works on paper to as high as \$1500,000 for a large installation.
-Mr. Bailey and his wirk, Victoria Rowell, have four children between them from previous relationships, ranging from ages 8 through 22.
-Ms. Rowell, who grow up in foster homes in rural Malane, said atthough the ulin rural Maine, said although the ui-tra-contemporary bone is somewhat different from the "antique-y" style she's used to, the bacofic setting re-minds here of the farmbouses of her youth.
-"I felt like i run 100 miles and ended up back at my fromt door," said dends-rights activit and actress known for her roles in "The Young and the Restless" and "Diannosis: Murder."
-"Two returned to nature.
-I'm back in the woods."
+A Juliet balcony looks down on the space, which on a recent visit was filled with giant mixed-media paintings in various stages of completion, piles of black glitter and a large, mirrored alarters with a photo emulsion of a Civil War soldier on it.

+Mr. Bailey, 42, often rises at 3 am., which was a state of the control of the c tra-contemporary home is somewhat different from the "antique-y" style she's used to, the bucolic setting re-minds her of the farmhouses of her minds her of the farmhouses of her youth.
+"I felt like I ran 100 miles and ended up back at my front door," said Ms. Rowell, a 52-year-old writer, children's-rights activist and actress known for her roles in "The Young and the Restless" and "Diagnosis: Murder."
+"I've returned to nature.
+I'n back in the woods."